All VAT-registered businesses now have to comply with Making Tax Digital (MTD) for VAT.

 All VAT-registered businesses must file their VAT Returns via MTD for VAT, regardless of their taxable turnover.

-In addition, a £10,000 threshold will apply to sole traders, general partnerships and landlords – above this level, they will need to switch to MTD for declaring income tax from employment and rental income from 2024 (sole traders and landlords) and 2025 (general partnerships).
+In addition, two thresholds will apply to sole traders and landlords – above this level, they will need to switch to MTD for declaring income tax from employment and rental income from 2026 (£50,000 and over) and 2027 (£30,000 and over).

 Who is exempt from Making Tax Digital?

 HMRC says it will consider making exemptions from the requirement to follow MTD rules in exceptional circumstances.

 For instance, your location may mean you can’t get internet access, or a disability might make it impractical to follow the rules of MTD.